segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ![](4.gif)

 Now, let’s take a look at the home page for your repo, which will serve as the backstage for your website (You can also ignore any pop ups).
 There’s a lot of information here, but luckily, only a couple of clicks will be necessary for you to create a website.
 Notice two things:
-- You only have one file: A README.md file with your website name should appear with your description.
+- You only have one file: A ```README.md``` file with your website name should appear with your description.
-- You only have one “commit”: Each time you make changes that you save, this will be known as a “commit”.
+- You only have one ``commit``: Each time you make changes that you save, this will be known as a “commit”.
 Right now you have just one, since you just started your website.
 Commits are what provide an edit history.
 You can return to previous commits if you want to revert your website to its previous state.

 ## 5. Choosing a theme: <a name="paragraph5"></a>